A New Approach

 - May have an interested end user or property donator who will help defray property acquisition and transfer costs, and commit to returning the property to productive use.

-Like any organization, resources are finite.
+Like any organization, resources are limited.
 We cannot do it all.
 As responsible stewards of public funds, we constantly strive to achieve the most good for our Jefferson County communities.

 Action on Property Acquired